ironhead-io/fw/README.md

 $ fw -w eno1:99.99.88.111 --ssh 22 --single-home
 </pre>

-Running the above code will run firewall rules using the interface 'eno1' as the WAN interface.
+Running the above code will run firewall rules using interface 'eno1' as the WAN interface and 99.99.88.111 as the WAN's IP address.
 It will also poke a hole for SSH access at port 22.

+The `--single-home` option assumes that the box will be a single homed firewall that hosts all services.
+With this option, no masquerading or forwarding is performed, but DNS (at port 53) is active.
+Access will be denied to any other port not explicitly enabled either with `--ssh <port number>` or `--tcp <port numbers>` arguments.

-If a web server (or other simple TCP service) is needed, the same invocation can be used with an additional `--tcp` argument.
+If a web server (or other simple TCP service) is needed, the same invocation can be used the `--tcp` argument.

 <pre>
 $ fw -w eno1:99.99.88.111 --ssh 22 --single-home --tcp 80
 </pre>

-The `--tcp` option will support opening multiple <i>bi-directional</i> ports at once.
+The `--tcp` option will also support opening multiple <i>bi-directional</i> ports at once.

 <pre>
 $ fw -w eno1:99.99.88.111 --ssh 22 --single-home --tcp 80 443 1222